Aoi Ito

 Aoi Itō (伊藤 あおい, Itō Aoi) is a Japanese tennis player.
-She has a career-high singles ranking of No. 82, by the WTA, achieved on 18 August 2025, and also has a career-high doubles ranking of world No. 180, achieved on 16 September 2024.
+She has been ranked by the WTA as high as No. 82 in singles, set on 18 August 2025, and No. 180 in doubles, achieved on 16 September 2024.
 Ito has won one WTA 125 singles title.

 Career

-2024: Semifinal on WTA debut
+2024: WTA debut and semifinal

-In September 2024, Ito won her third singles and eighth doubles ITF titles at the W50 in Nanao, Japan.
+In September 2024, Ito won her third singles and eighth doubles titles on the ITF Circuit at the W50 event in Nanao, Japan.

 On her WTA Tour debut at the Japan Women's Open, where she qualified for the main draw, Ito reached the semifinals defeating Sofia Kenin and eighth seed Elisabetta Cocciaretto, for her first top 50 career win, and lucky loser Eva Lys, before losing in the last four to Kimberly Birrell.

-2025: First WTA 125 title, major debut and top 10 win
+2025: Major & WTA 1000 debuts, first top 10 win & WTA 125 title

 Ito won her first WTA 125 title at the Canberra Tennis International, defeating defending champion and top seed Nuria Párrizas Díaz in the semifinals and Wei Sijia in the final.
 As a result, she reached a new career-high ranking of 109, on 6 January 2025.

 She qualified for her first WTA 1000 tournament at the Qatar Ladies Open losing to Jeļena Ostapenko in the first round.
 The following week, Ito qualified for the Dubai Open, but again fell in the first round, this time to Belinda Bencic.

 In March 2025, she qualified for the Miami Open, but lost in the first round to Lauren Davis in three sets.
 She made her major debut at Wimbledon, losing to Kamilla Rakhimova in the first round.

 Ito qualified for the Canadian Open and got her first WTA 1000 win by defeating Katie Volynets.
 She followed this up by fighting back from a set and a break of serve down against seventh seed Jasmine Paolini in the second round to register her maiden win against a top-10 ranked opponent.
 Ito lost in the third round to Jéssica Bouzas Maneiro in three sets.

 Ranked at a new career-high of world No. 94, she qualified for the Cincinnati Open and defeated Elena-Gabriela Ruse and 27th seed Anastasia Pavlyuchenkova to reach the third round, at which point her run was ended by sixth seed Madison Keys.
 Despite her loss, Ito moved a further 12 places up the rankings to world No. 82 on 18 August 2025.